JAndrassy/Regulator/README.md

 2019/6 I replaced the Kemo modules with the AC 'dimmer' module

-2019/9 again Ethernet Shield with W5500 (Seeed version with low profile RJ-45 connector)
+2019/9 AVR ATmega1284p board and Ethernet Shield with W5500 (Seeed version with low profile RJ-45 connector)